ip2location/ip2proxy-httpmodule/README.md

 7. Run installgac.ps1 to install the dll into the GAC.
 Keep the uninstallgac.ps1 in case you need to uninstall the dll.

 8. Installing the module in IIS.
-   a.
-Open the IIS Manager then navigate to the server level settings and double-click on the Modules icon.
+   1. Open the IIS Manager then navigate to the server level settings and double-click on the Modules icon.
-   b.
-In the Modules settings, click on the Add Managed Module at the right-hand side.
+   2. In the Modules settings, click on the Add Managed Module at the right-hand side.
-   c.
-Key in IP2ProxyHTTPModule for the Name and select IP2Proxy.HTTPModule as the Type.
+   3. Key in IP2ProxyHTTPModule for the Name and select IP2Proxy.HTTPModule as the Type.
-   d.
-Click OK then restart IIS to complete the installation.
+   4. Click OK then restart IIS to complete the installation.

 9. Open the IP2Proxy-config.xml in your new folder using any text editor.
 Fill in the <BIN_File> tag with the absolute path to your BIN data file and remove the HTTP_X_FORWARDED_FOR if your website is not behind a proxy.
 Save your changes.